Posts

 ...

 read more Adam DrakeThis is just an aside to describe a misconception that we have seen some money managers make when describing their strategies or portfolios.
 When you are discussing the correlation of your portfolio to another portfolio or the market in general, the fact that your portfolio may be fairly uncorrelated does not have anything to do with the independence of your portfolio from a reference portfolio or the market in general.
 In fact, even if the portfolio you have developed is completely uncorrelated, it still probably isn’t independent.
+The Risk Fundamentals (link removed due to being broken as of 2018-06-13) website commits this error fairly egregiously:

 ...